Rethinking the Contemporary: The World since the Cold War

 This network was funded from Dec 2017 - Dec 2019.

-This network is designed to provide a forum for examining the main forces that have transformed the world since the end of the Cold War, bringing together people from a number of disciplines who are studying them from different perspectives.
-The focus is very broad, and is not confined to geopolitics: we are interested in a number of issues, including the renewed importance of religion in global politics; the rise of global markets and the increased power of consumerism; the effects of environmental change and of developments in global communications; the extent to which ‘post-modern’ cultures have superseded the modernizing projects and modernist cultures of the early and mid-20th century.
+This network provided a forum for examining the main forces that transformed the world since the end of the Cold War, bringing together people from a number of disciplines who are studying them from different perspectives.
+The focus was very broad, and not confined to geopolitics: we were interested in a number of issues, including the renewed importance of religion in global politics; the rise of global markets and the increased power of consumerism; the effects of environmental change and of developments in global communications; the extent to which ‘post-modern’ cultures have superseded the modernizing projects and modernist cultures of the early and mid-20th century.

-We would plan to develop an interdisciplinary network, while inviting scholars from outside to speak who have developed, or are currently developing, new ways of thinking about the post-cold war era, uniting the detailed and empirical with the comparative and thematic.
-This would include both well-known and younger speakers.
+We developed an interdisciplinary network, while inviting scholars from outside to speak who had developed new ways of thinking about the post-cold war era, uniting the detailed and empirical with the comparative and thematic.
+This included both well-known and younger speakers.

 For further information, please contact:

 Faisal Devji, Faculty of History